Xyclade/MachineLearning/Readme.md

 | **c: 10.0** | 50% | 49.8% | 49.7% | 49.4% | 49.3% | 49% | 48.4% | 46.7% | 33.2% |
 | **c: 100.0** | 50% | 49.8% | 49.7% | 49.4% | 49.3% | 49.1% | 48.6% | 46.7% | 32.2% |

-We see that even in the best case, 27.4% of the testing data is falsely classified.
+We see that even in the best case, still 27.4% of the testing data is falsely classified.
 This is interesting as when we look at the plots, a very clear distinction can be found between both classes.
 We could fine tune the sigma and correction rate, but when prediction points very far away (say x is 100000) the sigma and correction rate would be way to high for it to do a good performance (time wise and prediction wise).

-So if we now change the kernel from gaussian to a polynomial one as follows
+So let's change the kernel from gaussian to a polynomial one as follows

 ```scala

  val svm = new SVM[Array[Double]](new PolynomialKernel(2), 1.0,2)

 ```

-And if we then perform the runs not only for degree 2, but for degrees of 2,3,4,5 and for the correction rates differing again from 0.001 up to 100, we get the following results:
+Note how we pass 2 in the constructor of the ```PolynomialKernel```.
+This 2 represents the degree of the function it tries to fit on.
+If we perform the runs not only for degree 2, but for degrees of 2,3,4,5 and for the correction rates differing again from 0.001 up to 100, we get the following results:

 | | degree: 2 | degree: 3 | degree: 4 | degree: 5 |
 | :-- | :--: | :--: | :--: | :--: | :--: | :--: | :--: |